 The two TBMs bored the east and west-bound tunnels in a record span of 66 days, from April 2017 to June 2017.
 While the first tunnel crossed the river in May 2017, the second one crossed it in June.

 The underwater tunnel construction is technologically comparable to the Eurostar high-speed railway service that traverses the Channel Tunnel between the UK and France.

 The TBM S-616 Urvi was deployed in March 2021 to construct the final stretch of the East-West Metro, 17m below Sealdah station.

 The underground section of the East-West Metro project stretches from Phoobagan and Howrah Maidan.
 The stretch will have a total of six underground stations at Phoobagan, Sealdah, Esplanade, Mahakaran, Howrah and Howrah Maidan.
 The tunnel will cross the Hooghly river between Mahakaran and Howrah stations.

 Safety measures inside the underground tunnel

-Emergency evacuation shafts up to 760m in length are being provided inside the tunnel to adhere with National Fire Protection Association (NFPA) guidelines.
+Emergency evacuation shafts up to 760m in length are being provided inside the tunnel to adhere to National Fire Protection Association (NFPA) guidelines.
 The evacuation shafts are being provided in Howrah Station in the west and Strand Road in the east to improve passenger safety.

-State-of-the-art tunnel ventilation systems are being installed in order to ensure adequate ventilation during emergencies.
+State-of-the-art tunnel ventilation systems are being installed to ensure adequate ventilation during emergencies.
 Tunnel ventilation fans of 85m³/s, over-tract exhaust fans of 30m³/s, under-platform supply fans of 20m³/s, as well as booster fans will be installed in Howrah station and other appropriate locations.